0x9u/blackboxbackend/whats left.md

         - idk how this will work but i have to do this for privacy shit
     - make sure its timestamp with time zone - done
         - without time zone creates weird bugs
     - add support for streaming videos somehow
+    - fix websocket bugs
+    - add octal descriminators

 v1.0